 What were the social and economic conditions in Swaziland since 1945?

 What social and economic problems faced Swaziland when independence was achieved in 1968?

 How has Swaziland developed socially and economically since independence?

 How effective have the activities of UN agencies been in Swaziland?

 How has the Tinkhundla system developed since 1978?
-How has the Tinkhundla system improved the lives of the Swazis since 1978?

 Social and economic conditions in Swaziland since 1945.
-The development of tourism, textiles, mining, forestry, sugar cane and fruit farming including the use of the Marula fruit.
-The socio-economic challenges facing these industries.
+Social and economic developments since 1945.
+The socio- economic challenges facing industries.
 Social and economic crises and how these have been addressed.
-The developments in education, health and improved standard of living in Swaziland since independence.
 The changing role of women in socio- economic development.
-The activities of UN agencies in Swaziland; UNICEF, UNESCO, UNFPA, UNDP, UNAIDS, WFP.
-The Tinkhundla system; as introduced by king Sobhuza II in 1978, modifications made by King Mswati III including monarchical democracy.
-The improvements brought by the Tinkhundla system since 1978; social, economic, cultural developments.
+The activities of UN agencies in Swaziland.
+The Tinkhundla system.